zoroqi/srid.ca/ed480aaa.md

 ![ouroboros](https://upload.wikimedia.org/wikipedia/commons/thumb/7/71/Serpiente_alquimica.jpg/440px-Serpiente_alquimica.jpg){.ui .small .right .floated .image}

-When writing FRP apps in reflex, there is often a situation where a widget that takes a `Dynamic` of some value produces an `Event` that updates the very `Dynamic` it takes as input.
+When writing FRP apps in reflex, there is often a situation where a widget that takes a `Dynamic` of some value produces an `Event` that updates the very `Dynamic` it takes as input (see <e9a1b18c?cf>).

 ```haskell
 noteWidget :: Dynamic t Text -> m (Event t Text)